Ukraine says F-16s shot down some missiles in latest Russian barrage that killed 5

 The Kursk operation, the largest incursion into Russia since World War II, has forced some 130,000 residents to evacuate their homes.
 Russia has sent reinforcements into the region, but it was not clear to what extent the movements might be weakening Russia’s positions in Ukrainian territory.

-Fighting in the region has raised concerns about dangers to the Kursk nuclear power plant, said International Atomic Energy Agency chief Rafael Grossi, who visited the plant Tuesday.
+Fighting in the region has raised concerns about dangers to the Kursk nuclear power plant, said International Atomic Energy Agency chief Rafael Grossi, who visited it Tuesday.
 He said in a post on X the situation was “serious” and called any attack on a nuclear plant unacceptable.

 “There is now a danger of a nuclear incident here,” Grossi said.
 “Today I was told about several cases of drone attacks on the territory, on the plant’s facilities.
 At the plant I saw traces of these attacks.”